Goliad State Park & Historic Site

-This is a very fun, interactive exhibit that talks at great deal about the trail, but also various excavations, and work at the various parks.
-There are lot of hands-on exhibits to play with and learn more.
+This is a very fun, interactive exhibit that talks a great deal about the trail, but also various excavations, and work at the various parks.
+There are a lot of hands-on exhibits to play with and learn more about.

 Admission is included with your entrance to Goliad SP, HS.